tanmaster/light-control/README.md

 learning exercise rather than an optimized utility.

 Future Plans:
-I hope to eventually port the core functionality to OpenRGB, which is the more appropriate ecosystem for this tool.
+I hope to eventually port the core functionality to [OpenRGB](https://openrgb.org/), which is the more appropriate ecosystem for this tool.

 For Contributors:
 If you wish to integrate this protocol into other projects, the essential logic is contained within `constants.py` and `hid_light.py` (approx. 100 lines of code).
 Those files include documentation on the USB HID byte sequences I reversed-engineered.

-Disclaimer:
+**Disclaimer**:
 This software has been manually verified only on the specific hardware described above (Vendor ID: `0x1A86`, Product ID:
 `0xFE07`, 80-LED variant).
 Use this tool at your own risk; transmitting raw byte commands to USB HID devices carries a small but inherent risk of causing permanent hardware failure (bricking).